A true story

 Preparing a training material

-Let’s say you want to acquire a certain key technology skill in your company.
+Let’s say you want to acquire a certain key technical skill in your company.
 Some developers should be partially allocated for studying and preparing a training material on this subject.

 A workshop is always a better choice than a simple presentation.
 When the training material is ready, you have accumulated both knowledge and a training base too.
 You can now start offering training or consultancy services on that particular technology.